 As she felt her breath catch once she saw him there, she needed a moment to find words, “Good timing.
 I’m done,” she attempted a smile, though it died on her lips quickly before she awkwardly moved to hide herself inside her own bedroom once more.

 Sky remained there in the hall outside their two bedrooms for a long moment, as if trying to find some kind of composure that he had seemingly lost in the last few minutes.
 With another deep breath he sadly moved closer to her door, laying his forehead upon it in frustration.
 He then heard her moving to her bed, the mattress creaking softly beneath her, and found himself waiting another moment there at her door.

-After a few more seconds, the sound of her soft moans just barely made it to his ears through the door, as his breath caught once more.
-Biting back his own gasp, he found himself listening to her for several more long moments, not able to stop from adding his own image of what exactly was happening on the other side of her door, a mere ten feet from where he now stood.
+After a few long moments, the sound of her soft moans just barely made it to his ears through the door, as his breath caught once more.
+Biting back his own gasp, he found himself listening to her for several more moments, not able to keep from imagining what exactly was happening on the other side of her door, a mere ten feet from where he now stood.

 Upon hearing that final moan that she tried to stifle behind her bedroom door, Sky immediately found himself having to retreat across the hall to his own bedroom.
 Still short of breath after listening to Star’s previous activity, Sky leaned back against his own door, swallowing hard in response to the reaction his body had started having the second he heard that first moan of hers.